 - (a) Following completion of admission processing procedures, safekeepers will be assigned to appropriate prison facilities designated by the Director of Prisons as providing housing and services for the management of safekeepers. - (b) Following a safekeeper's assignment to a designated facility, the safekeeper will remain at that facility until recalled by the court, unless: - (1) the safekeeper requires medical services not available at the designated facility; or - (2) the safekeeper's behavior has deteriorated to the point that the staff at the designated facility feels more security is needed. - (c) Safekeepers requiring medical services shall be transported to Central Prison.
 Safekeepers with emergency medical needs shall be sent to the nearest medical provider as deemed appropriate by the designated facility's medical staff.
-Safekeepers requiring additional security shall be referred to the Director's Classification Committee (DCC) for appropriate assignment. - (d) All transfers of safekeepers for non-medical concerns shall be coordinated through the Population Management Section of the Prisons. - (1) Safekeeper Management Authority - (A) The designated facility authority is responsible for coordinating and directing the assignment of safekeepers. - (B) Facility assignment will be made following record reviews of pending charges, history of predatory behavior, criminal history, physical and mental health status, and any other relevant information provided by the jail and documented on the OR60 screens or as might otherwise be made available to the record.
+Safekeepers requiring additional security shall be referred to the Director's Classification Authority (DCA) for appropriate assignment. - (d) All transfers of safekeepers for non-medical concerns shall be coordinated through the Population Management Section of the Prisons.

-- (C) All classification actions for safekeepers will be documented using the appropriate OPUS files. - (D) The following will be general criteria for housing: - (i) Male safekeepers requiring inpatient medical, or mental health treatment, regardless of crime categorization, will generally be housed at Central Prison.
-This may include inmates under twentytwo (22) years of age if inpatient treatment is needed.
-Inmates identified as pending trial for capital cases, or identified as substantial security or escape risk will be housed at Central Prison. - (ii) Central Prison will generally house adult males twenty-two (22) years of age and above committed for safekeeping. - (iii) Female safekeepers will be housed at the North Carolina Correctional Institution for Women; and - (iv) Male safekeepers eighteen (18) years of age and under will be housed at Foothills Correctional Institution. - (v) Male safekeepers, ages 19-21, awaiting trial for offenses categorized as felon, will be housed at Polk Correctional Institution. - (E) In those cases where safekeepers are transferred to another facility, the sending facility shall notify the committing county of the transfer.
+- (1) Safekeeper Management Authority - (A) The designated facility authority is responsible for coordinating and directing the assignment of safekeepers. - (B) Facility assignment will be made following record reviews of pending charges, history of predatory behavior, criminal history, physical and mental health status, and any other relevant information provided by the jail and documented on the OR60 screens or as might otherwise be made available to the record. - (C) All classification actions for safekeepers will be documented using the appropriate OPUS files. - (D) The following will be general criteria for housing: - (i) Adult male felon safekeepers, ages 22 and above and identified as security risks, except those determined to pose a substantial security threat of escape or assault and those charged with First Degree Murder, will be admitted to Craven Correctional Institution; - (ii) Male safekeepers requiring inpatient medical, or mental health treatment, regardless of crime categorization, will generally be housed at Central Prison.
+This may include inmates under twenty-two (22) years of age if inpatient treatment is needed.
+Inmates identified as pending trial for capital cases, or identified as substantial security or escape risk will be housed at Central Prison.
+Following admission to Central Prison, those inmates charged with First Degree Murder will be evaluated by appropriate staff.
+Those deemed to pose a substantial security risk shall be housed at Central Prison.
+Those not posing a substantial security risk may be transferred to Craven for safekeeping. - (iii) Neuse Correctional Institution will generally house adult males nineteen (19) years of age and above committed for safekeeping and awaiting trial for offenses categorized as misdemeanors; - (iv) Female safekeepers will be housed at the North Carolina Correctional Institution for Women; and - (v) Male safekeepers eighteen (18) years of age and under will be housed at Foothills Correctional Institution.

+(vi) Male safekeepers, ages 19-21, awaiting trial for offenses categorized as felon, will be housed at Polk Correctional Institution.

+(E) In those cases where safekeepers are transferred to another facility, the sending facility shall notify the committing county of the transfer.